 Kvass (Probiotic Beverage)

 Kvass is a delightful traditional Slavic fermented drink.
 Originally it was made with bread, but fruit varieties are now most popular because they are especially appealing for children.
 In my book, Fuck Portion Control I talk about how most probiotic products are not helpful and sometimes even harmful because they are usually made of strains which are chosen for their hardiness through the distribution and packaging process and not because they are especially healthful.
-Contrary to popular belief, commercial yogurt can actually be quite harmful because the sheer amount of lactic acid combined with aggressive lactic acid producers like Lactobacillus delbrueckii can effectively suppress populations of other bacteria which produce our important short chain fatty acids and permanently shift the microbiological composition of the gut, and large amounts of lactic acid can and do lower the metabolic rate.
-Kvass is a gentler probiotic that can be compared more to living bread, using common active yeast to gently ferment fruit and sugar.
+Contrary to popular belief, commercial yogurt can actually be quite harmful, because the sheer amount of lactic acid combined with aggressive lactic acid producers like Lactobacillus delbrueckii can effectively suppress populations of other bacteria which produce our important short chain fatty acids and permanently shift the microbiological composition of the gut, and large amounts of lactic acid can and do lower the metabolic rate.
+Kvass is a gentler probiotic that can be compared more to living bread, using common active yeast to gently ferment fruit and sugar and makes large amounts of B vitamins and fizzy carbonation.
 Active yeast is typically the strain Saccharomyces cerevisiae which is shown in studies to directly attack and inactivate harmful pathogens such as Candida.
-In fact, this beverage can be used to help reset the gut microbiome to one which has a proper balance of short chain fatty acids and keeps harmful pathogens in check.
+In fact, this beverage can be used to help support the gut microbiome.
 Plus, it’s downright delicious.
-The photo is of Berry Kvass but my favorite is Nectarine.
-Any fruit can be used, as the point of using this is merely to deliver active, viable yeast in a way that is palatable.
+This photo is of Berry Kvass, but my favorite is Nectarine.
+Any fruit can be used, as the point of using this is merely to deliver active, viable yeast and B vitamins.
+In the summertime you may want to brew a giant cooler of this, it’s so good and will go very fast, but make sure to never seal the container and to stir it daily as any yeast which consumes all the oxygen in the batch will begin to produce alcohol, and for that reason it’s best to use up within a few days.
+Don’t store longer than a week.
+DO NOT MIX IN A SEALED CONTAINER.
+IT WILL EXPLODE AND CAN INJURE YOU OR OTHERS.

 1 pint non-chlorinated water